tortiz7/Kura-QuikBuks-Automated-Deployment---WL2/README.md

     4. Underneath the "Summary" section, click on the "Security credentials" tab
     5. Scroll down to "Access keys" and click on "Create access key"
-    6. Select the appropriate "use case", and then click "Next" and then "Create access key" The Access and Secret Access keys are needed for future steps, so it's paramount they are stored somewhere safely.
+    6. Select the appropriate "use case", and then click "Next" and then "Create access key" The Access and Secret Access keys are needed for future steps, so it's paramount they are stored somewhere safely. **Never** share your access keys, as a bad actor can get a hold of them and use the keys to access your server, wreaking havoc, compromising data integrity and potentially stealing sensitive information.

 ### Set Up Security Groups
 - **Why**: Security Groups ensure that the necessary ports are open for communication between EC2 instances and other services.